maltempoLuca/plai/docs/video-analysis/PHASE0.md

-# Phase 0: Baseline Implementation Plan
+# Phase 0: Video Analysis Baseline Implementation Plan

 Goal: deliver a squat-focused baseline that works on personal clips, outputs machine-readable events, and integrates with the existing FFmpeg compositor without changing the FFmpeg-driven rendering.